dm77/zxing-integration/README.md

 #### Approach 2 (Install to local maven repository):

-a.
-Go to the zxing-integration sub-folder
+* Go to the zxing-integration sub-folder
-b.
-Make sure maven is installed
+* Make sure maven is installed
-c. gradle publishToLocal
+* From command line, run the command: gradle publishToLocal

 ### How to use?